 - 6.74 A student may request a long term extension to a submission deadline per assessment task (as defined on the MDF).
 Long term extensions of up to one year are considered and approved if, in the view of the Student Adviser and the Director of Studies for the Faculty (or nominee), the student is experiencing personal or professional difficulties and use of other measures would: - result in significant disadvantage to the student's academic performance and/or ability to complete scheduled (re)assessment tasks; - exacerbate an existing health problem or result in additional stress related problems; - fail to address the underlying problem or issue which is unpredictable in nature. - 6.75 Students submit their request before the submission deadline.
-All requests for long term extensions submitted by students registered at an Associate College for a course leading to an Anglia Ruskin award are submitted to the designated staff member in the Associate College for joint consideration by a Student Adviser and the Director of Studies for the Faculty (or nominee). - 6.76 A long term extension may also be considered and approved where there are practicerelated issues which can be resolved only through additional time for completion. - 6.77 Long term extensions are viewed as exceptional solutions and are used only in circumstances where officers are confident that the individual case merits such action. - 6.78 All long term extensions are considered on a confidential basis. - 6.79 A long term extension cannot be granted to extend the period of five working days in which students can submit late work (see Regulations 6.60 and 6.62 above).
+All requests for long term extensions submitted by students registered at an Associate College for a course leading to an ARU award are submitted to the designated staff member in the Associate College for joint consideration by a Student Adviser and the relevant Director of Studies (or nominee). - 6.76 A long term extension may also be considered and approved where there are practicerelated issues which can be resolved only through additional time for completion. - 6.77 Long term extensions are viewed as exceptional solutions and are used only in circumstances where officers are confident that the individual case merits such action. - 6.78 All long term extensions are considered on a confidential basis. - 6.79 A long term extension cannot be granted to extend the period of five working days in which students can submit late work (see Regulations 6.60 and 6.62 above). - 6.80 To ensure that the formal decision on a student's performance for the initial and reassessment attempts at a module is made using the appropriate marks for each assessment task and at the appropriate point, the various assessment elements for an individual module must remain synchronised.
+For this reason the initial assessment of an element for which a long term extension has been granted must be completed by the student, and considered by the MAP, before any re-assessment in any other element(s) of the module can be undertaken.

-&lt;sup>53 In this context, these Academic Regulations refer to extensions for individual students and do not cover revised submission deadlines which apply to an entire cohort of students (sometimes referred to, incorrectly, as cohort extensions)
+51 In this context, these Academic Regulations refer to extensions for individual students and do not cover revised submission deadlines which apply to an entire cohort of students (sometimes referred to, incorrectly, as cohort extensions)